Anrimian/AcraReportDialog/README.md

 # AcraReportDialog
 Android Acra report dialog.
 Shows stacktrace on screen when app crashes.
-Can be useful for developing
+Can be useful for developing.

 ## Usage
 ```